siran/writing/books/The Physics of Energy Flow v2/The Physics of Energy Flow v2 - 208 Research Agenda and Open Problems.md

-The program is now strong enough that its next stage should be guided not by further broad philosophical claims, but by a ranked list of derivations, benchmark tests, and explicit failure conditions.
+The program is now strong enough that its next stage should be guided not by further broad philosophical claims, but by a ranked list of derivations, benchmark tests, and critical open questions.

 That is the threshold at which a reconstruction framework becomes a scientific research program in the full sense.